Windmost8/MS3-Cookbook-MostaphaE/README.md

 In addition, a text-shadow css class wa put in place to allow texts to be shown easier for the eyes against colorful backgrounds, which in this case was orange again.
 Also, the text itself is white in color for it to also stand out despite the orange background.

+Buttons found on the site can either be green or red, often indicating its nature.
+Red meaning something will be removed or deleted, and green indicating whatever else otherwise.
+In addition, the recipies themselves are shown with a brown header, once again to contrast the orange and distinguish itself, whilst still being somewhat similiar to the orange theme.

+---

 # Testing